cockroachdb/docs/v21.1/use-cloud-storage-for-bulk-operations.md

 ### HTTP

 If your environment requires an HTTP or HTTPS proxy server for outgoing connections, you can set the standard `HTTP_PROXY` and `HTTPS_PROXY` environment variables when starting CockroachDB.
-You can create your own HTTP server with [Caddy or nginx](use-a-local-file-server-for-bulk-operations.html).
+You can create your own HTTP server with [NGINX](use-a-local-file-server-for-bulk-operations.html).
 A custom root CA can be appended to the system's default CAs by setting the `cloudstorage.http.custom_ca` [cluster setting](cluster-settings.html), which will be used when verifying certificates from HTTPS URLs.

-If you cannot run a full proxy, you can disable external HTTP(S) access (as well as custom HTTP(S) endpoints) when importing by using the [`--external-io-disable-http` flag](cockroach-start.html#security).
+If you cannot run a full proxy, you can disable external HTTP(S) access (as well as custom HTTP(S) endpoints) when importing by using the [`--external-io-disable-http` flag](cockroach-start.html#security).s

 ### S3-compatible services